talon-one/TalonOne.cs/docs/ManagementApi.md

             var apiInstance = new ManagementApi(config);
             var loyaltyProgramId = 789;  // long | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. var loyaltyCardId = loyaltyCardId_example;  // string | Identifier of the loyalty card.
-You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint. var body = new DeductLoyaltyPoints(); // DeductLoyaltyPoints | body
+You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.  **Important**: The loyalty card ID requires [URL encoding](https://www.w3schools.com/tags//ref_urlencode.asp) if it contains special characters.
+For example, you must encode `NewCard2026%` as `NewCard2026%25`. var body = new DeductLoyaltyPoints(); // DeductLoyaltyPoints | body

             try